tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   * We also may want to group data by the stock ticker.

-  * Once you group data, you can use an aggregated function (or aggregations) to perform operation over the grouped data.
+  * Once you group data, you can use an aggregated function (or aggregations) to operate on the grouped data.

   * Example aggregations that can be done on groups are adding, summing, determining min and max, etc.